-Unlike some towns, Islip Terrace isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Islip Terrace are a mix of both white- and blue-collar jobs.
+Islip Terrace is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Islip Terrace is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Islip Terrace who work in office and administrative support (15.09%), sales jobs (13.84%), and teaching (6.94%).
+There are especially a lot of people living in Islip Terrace who work in office and administrative support (17.13%), sales jobs (15.91%), and management occupations (8.06%).

 Also of interest is that Islip Terrace has more people living here who work in computers and math than 95% of the places in the US.

-Islip Terrace is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Islip Terrace is a great place for families with children to consider.
+First of all, many other families with children live here, making Islip Terrace a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Islip Terrace has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Islip Terrace’s overall crime rate is lower than average for the country.

-The percentage of people in Islip Terrace who are college-educated is somewhat higher than the average US community of 21.84%: 25.04% of adults in Islip Terrace have at least a bachelor's degree.
+The overall education level of Islip Terrace is somewhat higher than in the average US city of 21.84%: 26.62% of adults 25 and older in the town have at least a bachelor's degree.